 Describing and explaining ideas from data 8PL Light and Space STEM Club The unit builds on work done at KS2, which should be borne in mind in terms of starting points.
 The unit begins by looking at light as a wave, that transfers energy and what The Day happens when it meets different surfaces.
-The unit then moves to reflection, refraction in more detail and this offers the opportunity to look at reproducibility in data and accuracy MID-YEAR PPE - 60 MINS New Scientist Year 8 of measurements, before moving on to vision and problems with vision, the colours of 8PL TOPIC TEST - 35 MINS HT3 the spectrum and how colour is seen and then how different coloured light can be produced and affects the colour of objects.
+The unit then moves to reflection, refraction in more detail and this offers the opportunity to look at reproducibility in data and accuracy MID-YEAR PPE - 60 MINS New Scientist Year 8 of measurements, before moving on to vision and problems with vision, the colours of 8PL TOPIC TEST - 35 MINS НТ3 the spectrum and how colour is seen and then how different coloured light can be produced and affects the colour of objects.
 The final section deals with the Earth in KPIs space, the cause of seasons and the Earth's place in the universe.
 8PL - Light and Space Identifying IV, DV and CV's Writing conclusions and using data to support conclusions 8CM Materials and the Earth STEM Club The unit begins by looking at the structure of the Earth and some basic plate tectonics to highlight the changing nature of the surface and how this can lead to earthquakes and The Day volcanoes.
-The formation of the three different types of rock and their physical properties Year 8 , , , , , , , , , , , , , , , , , , , , 8CM TOPIC TEST - 35 MINS New Scientist HT4 how it has changed over the Earth's history and more recently, and the human impact on that.
+The formation of the three different types of rock and their physical properties Year 8 is then covered, as well as fossil formation.
+The unit then moves on to the atmosphere, 8CM TOPIC TEST - 35 MINS New Scientist HT4 how it has changed over the Earth's history and more recently, and the human impact on n14 that.
 Finally, the properties of some of the materials made from earth's resources and KPIs recycling.
 8CM - Materials + the Earth Read and interpret graphs and tables of secondary data Explain observations from practical work using scientific knowledge 8PE Electricity and Magnetism STEM Club This unit begins with electricity - what it is and how current behaves in series and parallel circuits.
 Ohm's Law is introduced in a simple way.
-The unit then switches to magnetism The Day and then the link between the two before investigating how to make electromagnets and Year 8 8PE TOPIC TEST - 30 MINS New Scientist HT5 8PE - Electricity + Magnetism , , KPIs resistance Plot a graph and describe relationships shown Use and manipulate equations to calculate unknown values •
+The unit then switches to magnetism The Day and then the link between the two before investigating how to make electromagnets and Year 8 8PE TOPIC TEST - 30 MINS New Scientist HT5 8PE - Electricity + Magnetism , , KPIs resistance Plot a graph and describe relationships shown Use and manipulate equations to calculate unknown values • duration and approx date)